jp-docker-basic/docker-networking/iptables.md

 - `-m`: Matches the specified option.
 - `-iprange`: Instructs the system to wait for a range of IP addresses instead of one.
 - `--src-range`: Identifies the IP address range.

+### Delete unwanted traffic

+If you are defining `iptables firewall rules`, you must prevent unauthorised access by removing all traffic from other ports:

+> sudo iptables -A INPUT -j DROP

+The -A option adds a new rule to the string.
+If a connection goes through ports other than those you have defined, it will be discontinued.